Potluck Discussion: Angling Our Hoods, Reconsidering Long Thresholds, and Extreme Measures

 Trevor Connor 26:54

-two by 20 makes a lot of sense up that because you’re not recovering when you stop pedaling.
-Literally turning back.
-Yeah, downhill.
-Yeah.
-And you might not have enough time for that.
-Like you’re doing 250 Watts recovery.
-Yeah, just to move
+Right, so 2 by 20 makes a lot of sense up that because you’re not recovering when you stop pedaling.

-hey, I will say I was testing a Pro Tour rider for HIPAA purposes.
-I won’t say who it was.
-And at the end of their tests, they said hey, I’m gonna go out and do a quick recovery cooldown ride and they went up.
-I was like, holy in your world.
-Is that?
+Hey, I will say – I was testing a Pro Tour rider for HIPAA purposes – I won’t say who it was – and at the end of their tests, they said “hey, I’m gonna go out and do a quick recovery cooldown ride and they went up Sunshine”.
+I was like “only in your world is that a recovery ride.”

 Grant Holicky 27:26